LuiisFernando/dockernode/README.md

 Project to learn how to create a dockerfile with docker and docker compose.
 Creating a container with docker running one project in nodejs

-Chek if docker is installed:
+Check if docker is installed:
 ```
 docker -v
 ```